Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

  This user-guide is intended for use by customers and partners participating in the private preview of the Purview healthcare kit.
- The private preview includes Sensitive Information Type based classifications and the new Glossary Terms experience.
+ The private preview includes the new Glossary Terms experience.

 # Customer onboarding process